 Table~\ref{tab: Q1} shows that the models predicting both states and actions generate trajectories closer to admissible than the ones predicting only states.
 However, in term of admissibility all models predicting actions are superior to the states-only ones since their predicted sequence of actions always yield an admissible trajectory.

 D-MPC~\citep{D-MPC} is an offline model-based approach learning a dynamics model and a policy using two different diffusion models.
-Because our work assumes access to a dynamics simulator, a fair comparison with D-MPC should only compare its diffusion policy, a conditional model predicting actions conditioned on the current state.
-We trained such a model on our datasets using our DiT architecture under the acronym $A(\cdot|s_0)$.
+Because our work assumes access to a dynamics simulator, a fair comparison with D-MPC should only compare its diffusion policy.
+We trained such a model generating sequences of actions conditioned on the initial state $s_0$ on our datasets using our DiT architecture under the acronym $A(\cdot|s_0)$.

-As shown on Table~\ref{tab: reward survival Unitree} the Action model performance can vary from worse to best on extremely similar environments.
+As shown in Table~\ref{tab: reward survival Unitree} the Action model performance can vary from worse to best on extremely similar environments.
 Except for the Hopper where $A(\cdot|s_0)$ performs poorly, it shows decent results on the other environments of Table~\ref{tab: reward survival Q4}.
 Due to its inconsistency predicting only action sequences does not perform as well as state-action models like $SA\mathcal{P}_\sigma^\text{SA}$, which answers \ref{Q: diffusion on S, SA, A}.